k5cents/models-markets/README.md

 ![accuracy by week](plots/plot_prop_week.png)

 This is not the most useful test for predictive usefulness.
 The model is generally more confident in both correct and incorrect predictions.
-Reducing a probabalistic forecast to either correct or incorrect removes all nuance.
+The markets are less likely to be wrong, but they are less confident when they are right.

 ![confidence by week](plots/plot_confidence.png)

-[The Brier score](https://en.wikipedia.org/wiki/Brier_score) allows for probablistic forecasts to be meaningfully tested with for mean squared error.
+[The Brier score](https://en.wikipedia.org/wiki/Brier_score) allows for probablistic forecasts to be meaningfully tested with mean squared error.
 Using this test, there is no statistically significant difference in the respective skill scores of each predictive method.